openconnectome/Rambo3D/README.md

 PS1.
 The plumbing is just of the time being and we are working on the improvement of the setup interface.

+// Dynamic Voxel Cache and Display
+// - Juneki (jhong29@jhu.edu)

+I intend to accomplish the dynamic voxel cache in 3 main steps.
+1. Determine the voxels that we need given the viewing plane.
+VoxelOracle.cpp
+2. Look to see if the data required is available in the cache.
+CacheMaintain.cpp Otherwise, make a requests for it.
+      And if possible, return a lower resolution version of the data.
+3. Take the data provided to us from the cache and render it.
+HierarchyRenderer.cpp

+Each step will request information from the previous step in order to function correctly.